What Is Soy?

 Soybean production in the US does not translate to deforestation.

 The United States is ahead of all other countries in the world in preserving public forestry lands, according to the United Nations Food and Agriculture Organization.

 Since the turn of the 20th century, the amount of forest land in the United States has remained relatively stable (see figure below).

-Forest land has increased by 5 million acres between 1982 and 2015, while farmland usage declined during the same period.3, 4 In addition, in the US, soybeans cannot be grown on highly biodiverse grassland, peatland, wetlands, and primary forest.
+In addition, in the US, soybeans cannot be grown on highly biodiverse grassland, peatland, wetlands, and primary forest.

-Soybeans, like other crops grown at large scales have been viewed as having a negative impact on soil health.
+Soybeans, like other crops grown at large scales, have been viewed as having a negative impact on soil health.